leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

     rir: RFC 1918
 ```

-## Query and Return Elements from NetBox
+## Use Case 3 - Query and Return Elements from NetBox

 Use the [Lookup Plugin](https://docs.ansible.com/ansible/latest/collections/netbox/netbox/nb_lookup_lookup.html) to query NetBox and return data to drive network automation, such as lists of devices, device configurations, prefixes and IP addresses etc.